 Before you travel

 It is highly advisable to ensure your own bike is in tip top condition before lugging it all the way over to Ibiza.
 A day riding here equates to many rides in the UK, and the wear and tear on your bike reflects this.
 If you start the week with your bike in a poor to average state of repair it will let you down at some point and spoil the day, if not the week's enjoyment.
 If you're not a competent bike mechanic then have your local bike shop service your pride and joy.
 It's also money well spent to upgrade your tyres if they are of the lighter weight cross-country variety, and purchase some free ride tyres with a 2.3 section to smooth your way and avoid the punctures.
 There is every chance a set of brake pads will disappear in a week, so bring a spare pair and carry them with you on the trails to avoid that metal on metal effect!
 If you run out of time before you come away, Ibiza local bike shops will be able to carry out a service for you.

 Equipment for cycling

 - Water - One of the biggest problems in this region is the heat.
-Fit two bottle cages to your bike and take 750ml bottles with electrolyte drinks.
+Fit two bottle cages to your bike and take 750ml bottles containing electrolyte drinks.

-- Sun Cream - The thin air and hot summer sun means you will burn quicker here than at home
+- Sun Cream - Don't forget that summer is very hot here, which means you will burn quicker than at home.

-- Snacks - Energy Bars and gels are a very good idea if you are planning a day on the roads.
+- Snacks - Energy bars and gels are a very good idea if you're planning a day out.

 - Mobile Phone - Being able to contact someone to pick you up if your chain breaks is helpful.